AutoVerse-ai/Verse-library/docs/source/creating_scenario_in_verse.md

     return next
 ```

-What is <code>track_map.map2track</code>, you might wonder.
-Recall, tracks are defined by the map, and when the agent decides to change its behavior, say to move up, then the actual path it can follow is given by the map and this is computed using the <code>track_map.map2track</code> function.
+What's <code>track_map.map2track</code>, you might wonder.
+Recall, tracks are defined by the map, and when the agent decides to change its behavior, say to move up, then the actual path it can follow is given by the map and this is computed using the <code>track_map.map2track</code>.

 > ####  **Note**
 > See Verse {doc}`parser<parser>` documentation for allowed syntax in DL.
+Verse interprets <code>if-then-else</code> conditions nondeterministically.
+That is, if multiple <code>if</code> conditions are satisfied then *all* the corresponding transitions are simulated.
 Save DL code in a file, say <code>dl_sec1.py</code>.

 ## Create a scenario